-In response to the global climate change challenge, the UK Government has introduced a legally binding target to achieve Net Zero (greenhouse gas emissions) by 2050.
-The Welsh Government has accepted the Committee for Climate Change's recommendation to aim for at least a 95% reduction of greenhouse gas emissions by 2050, but aims to reach Net Zero.
-More recently, the UK Government announced the aim to reduce these emissions by 68% by 2030 and published The Ten-Point Plan, and Energy White Paper, which bring forward the ban on new petrol and diesel cars and vans to 2030.
+In response to the global climate change challenge, the UK Government has a legally binding target to achieve Net Zero (greenhouse gas emissions) by 2050.
+The Welsh Government also committed to reach Net Zero by 2050, and to go even further by setting ambitions to achieve this sooner.
+More recently, the UK Government announced interim emission reduction targets (68% by 2030 and 78% by 2035)5 and published The Ten-Point Plan, and Energy White Paper, which bring forward the ban on new petrol and diesel cars and vans to 2030.
 At a more local level, a number of local authorities have declared climate emergencies.